How to Make an Easy 5 Minute Bow for a Wreath (Step by Step Instructions)

 Ribbon Buying Tips

-I usually stock up on the good quality ribbon when it’s 50% off from the craft stores.
-I watch for the sales on ribbon at Hobby Lobby with this handy Sale Cheatsheet I put together for us!
+I usually stock up on good-quality ribbons when it’s 50% off from the craft stores.
+I watch for the sales on the ribbon at Hobby Lobby with this handy Sale Cheatsheet I put together for us!

 If you must use a non-wired ribbon like satin, use shorter and fewer loops and you will still love the way it turns out!

 I decorated my entire Christmas tree with deep dark green wide satin ribbon bows with bling in the center this year and I’m in love with the way it looks.